 The owners, rather than making improvements, put the building up for sale, emphasizing to potential buyers the value of increasing current rents to market rate.
 Such a move would effectively displace the 55 families in the building, many who had lived there for decades.

 Between 2012 and 2017, the Bay Area alone lost roughly 32,000 unsubsidized affordable homes like the ones at 2000 36th Avenue each year.
-Across the region, smaller landlords are selling buildings to investor-owned real estate companies, resulting in fewer affordable options for low-income residents, disproportionately people of color.
-Often these neighborhoods are long-term communities of color which residents have called home for generations or have become a welcoming landing place for new immigrant communities.
+Across the region, smaller landlords are selling buildings to investor-owned real estate companies, resulting in fewer affordable options for low-income residents.
+Often these buildings are in long-term, low-income communities of color or new immigrant communities.
 It all points to a major gap in how we look to solve the region’s affordable housing crisis.

 We have to build more homes, but we have to preserve existing affordable homes as well.